DmejiariUnal8313/Simulaci-n_Curricular/DOCKER_README.md

 # Docker Setup for Simulación Curricular

-This document explains how to set up and run the Simulación Curricular project using Docker.
+This document explains how to set up and run the Simulación Curricular project using Docker with separated services.

 ## Prerequisites

 - Docker
 - Docker Compose
 - Git

+## Architecture

+The project uses a multi-container setup:
+- **app**: PHP 8.3-FPM with auto-initialization
+- **web**: Nginx web server
+- **db**: PostgreSQL 15 database

 ## Quick Start